peterosterlund2/texel/doc/proofgame.md

   1. Captures are tried before non-captures.
 The idea is that early captures reduce the size of the remaining search space.

-  2. Moves getting kings closer to their target position are tried early.
+  2. Moves getting kings closer to their target squares are tried early.
 The idea is that kings move slowly and must also avoid attacked squares while moving, so getting them close to their targets early should simplify finding a solution.